Infrared Heater Not Working? Here Are 5 Causes & Fixes

 When it works normally, you should not experience any issues.
 However, any kind of malfunction could trick the component into thinking your unit is overheating, and prompt it to shut off automatically to protect it.

-If, no matter what you do, your infrared heater won’t stay on, there’s a very good chance that you need to replace the thermostat.
+If, no matter what you do, your infrared heater won’t work or stay on, there’s a very good chance that you need to replace the thermostat.

-Solution: The process for different infrared heaters might differ, but the broad strokes should be the same for all of them:
+Solution: The process for different infrared heaters might vary, but the broad strokes should be the same for all of them:

 - Carefully unplug the appliance, and let it cool down completely